limbernie/limbernie.github.io/_posts/2019-04-13-redcross-htb-walkthrough.md

 ![b9ae27f2.png](/assets/images/posts/redcross-htb-walkthrough/b9ae27f2.png)
 </a>

-Oh good.
+Good.
 The `dick` user I created earlier is still around.
 Let's change the columns to our advantage.

 <a class="image-popup">
 ![ff7e6984.png](/assets/images/posts/redcross-htb-walkthrough/ff7e6984.png)
 </a>

 Notice I change the `gid` to `sudo` and the home directory to `root`.
-Let's login to `dick`'s account again and make ourselves `root`.
+Let's log in to `dick`'s account again and make ourselves `root`.

 <a class="image-popup">
 ![908ac3bf.png](/assets/images/posts/redcross-htb-walkthrough/908ac3bf.png)